Class of 2020 Commencement Dates & Venue

 Other Needs – If you or your guests need other disability related accommodations, we will be happy to work with you.
 Contact us at StudentAffairs@Ketchum.edu.

 In the event that you lose an item during the Commencement Ceremony, please check with the Campus Safety & Security personnel.
 All personal items left behind after the Commencement Exercises will be turned in to Campus Safety & Security at Ketchum University’s campus in Fullerton.
 You can contact Campus Safety & Security the next business day at 714.992.7892 or email at CampusSafety@Ketchum.edu.

-No balloons, tripods, strollers, large signs, air-horns, poppers or bright camera lights will be permitted in both auditoriums (Eastside Christian Church and Hope International University Auditorium).
+No balloons, tripods, large signs, air-horns, poppers or bright camera lights will be permitted.
+Strollers must be stored along the back walls of the auditorium.